vertelab/odoo-project/task_interpreter_ipf_client/README.rst

 9. v12.0.1.1.8 - AFC- Removed Interpreter Client config from General setting.
 Added Interpreter Client Config menu and Request History for that.
 10. v12.0.1.1.9 - #701 - Added Form and Search view for Interpreter client response history.
+11. v12.0.1.2.0 - AFC-2627 - Added '1' for Interpreter Gender Preference if Interpreter Gender Preference is not selected in activity.

 Maintainers
 ~~~~~~~~~~~